brazilpythonws/wpbd_update_2021_2022/README.md

 # Brazilian Python Workshop for Biological Data

 This repository contains materials from the **4th and 5th Editions** of the Brazilian Python Workshop for Biological Data, held in 2021 and 2022, respectively.
-Our initiative focuses on basic programming concepts and data handling techniques using popular Python libraries.
+Our initiative focuses on teaching basic programming concepts and data handling techniques using popular Python libraries.
 The advancements and challenges encountered in these recent editions have been compiled into a manuscript, which can be accessed using the following link:

 [Bridging the Python Training Gap for Bioscientists in Brazil: Improvements and Challenges](https://)